shunnnli/NeuroDAP/README.md

             3. ```options.remaining```
                 There inevitably will be some traces that does not fully form a group (eg 5 traces remaining for a groupSize of 50 traces).
 These traces, if plotted separately, can induce lines with great variations and error bars.
 To address this, one can either set ```remaining='include'``` to include these traces to prev group; set to ```remaining='exclude'``` to not plot these traces, or ```remaining='separate'``` if you really want to plot these traces separately

-## Intro of sample data set

-The sample data set is recorded by Shun Li in 2023.
-It contains 4 animals, with 1 animals with off-target expression ('SL137'). dLight signals in NAc, pupil/Eye area, and lick are simultaneously recorded for all sessions.

-There are 5 major phases:
-1. Random: water, airpuff, EP stim, and tone (75dB) are delivered randomly
-2. Reward1/2: where EP stim and tone are paired with water
-3. Punish1/2: where EP stim and tone are paired with airpuff
-4. Timeline: Random (2 sessions) -> Reward1 (3 sessions) -> Punish1 (3 sessions) -> Reward2 (3 sessions) -> 1 week rest -> Punish2 (3 sessions but 3 animals)

-## Functions